-Once logged in to ARPA-E eXCHANGE (https://arpa-e-foa.energy.gov/login.aspx), Applicants may access their submissions by clicking the "My Submissions" link in the navigation on the left side of the page.
+Once logged in to ARPA-E eXCHANGE (https://arpa-e-foa.energy.gov/login.aspx), Applicants may access their submissions by clicking the "Submissions" and then "My Submissions" links in the navigation on the left side of the page.
 Every application that the Applicant has submitted to ARPA-E and the corresponding Control Number is displayed on that page.
-If the Applicant submits more than one application to a particular FOA, a different Control Number is shown for each application.
+If the Applicant submits more than one application to a particular NOFO, a different Control Number is shown for each application.